ManticoreGamesInc/platform-documentation/docs/editor/abilities.md

     1. Since we aren’t using an animation, the first thing we want to change is to remove the line that says ‘`ability.animation = “1hand_melee_slash_left”`’.

-    2. To allow the player to always sprint when they active this ability, we must change `ability.canBePrevented` to false.
+    2. To allow the player to always sprint when they activate this ability, we must change `ability.canBePrevented` to false.

     3. Towards the bottom, within `OnExecute_Sprint(ability)`, remove all 3 lines relating to `target_data`, as we won’t need this for sprinting.